jtmuller5/dartantic_ai/PRD.md

   - Exit as if the response never happened

 ### Optimizations
-One optimization that has been applied is to skip the probe message entirely when an Agent has no tools configured.
+- no tools, no probe: skip the probe message entirely when an Agent has no tools configured.
 Since there would be no possibility of additional tool calls in this scenario, the probe step would be unnecessary overhead.

+- **Single-Step vs. Multi-Step Tool Calling**: By default, Agents run in multi-step tool mode, which is what makes them agents.
+However, as an optimization, models can be configured for single-step mode using the `ToolCallingMode` enum when creating an `Agent`:
+  - `ToolCallingMode.multiStep` (Default): The agent will loop through tool calls until it has a final answer for the user.
+  - `ToolCallingMode.singleStep`: The agent will only perform a single round of tool calls before stopping.
+This is useful when you only want the first set of tool calls without further reasoning.

 This implementation enables complex multi-step reasoning chains like:
 ```dart